Hiding Of All Overloading Methods With The Same Name In The Base Class In C++ - C++ Programming Tutorial

 • Hiding of all Overloading methods:

-When a derived class inherits from a base class with multiple overloaded classes with the same name, method hiding can be employed to selectively hide those overloaded methods in the derived class.
-It is achieved using the "using" declaration, which allows the derived class to explicitly specify which base class methods with the same name should be accessible.
+When a subclass extends a superclass that contains multiple overloaded methods with identical names, method hiding can be utilized to selectively conceal those overloaded methods within the subclass.
+This is accomplished through the "using" declaration, enabling the subclass to explicitly define which superclass methods with the same name should be reachable.

 Advantages of hiding overloaded methods with the same name in the base class: